Tophness/Poobi/README.md

 ## Installation

 1. Go to the [Releases](https://github.com/Tophness/Poobi/releases) page.
-2. Download the latest `app-release.apk`.
+2. Download the latest `app-debug.apk`.
 3. Transfer the APK to your Android TV (via USB, Send Files to TV, etc.).
 4. Open a File Manager on your TV and install the APK.